Signs & Symptoms of Opioid Addiction

 If you can take a break, we recommend getting outdoors and doing something active or creative, such as walking in nature or painting.
 This can help keep your mind off negative thoughts or worries and give you something to look forward to.
 Additionally, talking to a friend or family member that you trust can be beneficial in helping manage stress and anxiety.

-CATCH Recovery has a few outdoor therapies and outgoings options, including a unique opportunity to travel to Portugal for therapeutic sessions.
+CATCH Recovery has a few outdoor therapies and options, including a unique opportunity to travel to Portugal for therapeutic sessions (sober holidays).
 Ask about our additional services when you call so that we can discuss them!